isabella232/primetime.en/help/programming/tvsdk-3.0-for-android/android-3.0-content-playback-options-android2/trick-play-implement/android-3.0-trick-play-limitations.md

 uuid: c28cc8db-3f45-488e-ab72-b102b3a1fab2
 ---

-# Limitations and behavior for trick play{#limitations-and-behavior-for-trick-play}
+# Limitations and behavior for trick play {#limitations-and-behavior-for-trick-play}

 <!--<a id="section_2BC43539C5C142E085D06A7E35C76726"></a>-->